Shivamp629/doc-processor/README.md

 - Check Redis: `docker-compose exec redis redis-cli keys '*job*'`
 - Check metrics: `curl http://localhost:8000/metrics`

-## CRITICAL SYSTEM NOTICE

-**THIS SYSTEM IS MISSION-CRITICAL AND DESIGNED FOR LIFE-SAVING OPERATIONS**

-This application processes documents containing vital information that may impact human safety.
-Proper functioning of all components is essential.
-Any failures in document processing, parsing accuracy, or system availability could have serious consequences.

-- All changes must undergo thorough testing
-- Continuous monitoring is required when deployed
-- Error handling and fallbacks must be maintained at all times

 ## Features

 - **Document Processing**: Upload and process PDFs with multiple parser options